secureblue/secureblue/README.md

 Don't worry, it only requires some basic knowledge about using the terminal and git.

+> **Note**
+> Everywhere in this repository, make sure to replace `ublue-os/startingpoint` with the details of your own repository.
+Unless you used `create-ublue-image`, in which case the previous repo identifier should already be your repo's details.

 ## Customization

 The easiest way to start customizing is by looking at and modifying `recipe.yml`.
 It's documented using comments and should be pretty easy to understand.